thirdweb-example/marketplace/README.md

 Now we are done with the home page, lets create some listings to display!

-In this guide, we'll quickly go through the process of creating an NFT Collection smart contract, so that we can play around with some NFTs on the marketplace!
+In this guide, we'll also quickly go through the process of creating an NFT Collection, so that we can play around with some NFTs on the marketplace!

 If you already have NFTs that you can play around with on the Rinkeby network, feel free to use those instead and skip this optional step.

-### (Optional) Creating An NFT Module
+## (Optional) Creating An NFT Module

-Head back to the [dashboard](https://nightly.thirdweb.com/dashboard) and create a new contract.
+Head back to the [dashboard](https://thirdweb.com/dashboard) and create a new contract.

 To create an NFT Collection, go to **Create NFTs and Tokens** > **NFT Collection**